gdaniele/StackViewPhotoCollage/README.md

 # UIStackView Photo Collage

-A multiple-column photo collage implemented using UIStackView, UICollectionView, and a custom UICollectionViewLayout subclass.
+A multiple-column photo collage implemented using `UIStackView`, `UICollectionView`, and a custom `UICollectionViewLayout` subclass.

 ### Uses